takanory/slides/20200724europython/PITCHME.md

 Note:
 * We created python boot camp T-shirts.
 * We are giving T-shirts to people who have contributed twice as a staff or TA.
-* A lot of people contributed to python boot camp and now 32 people have T-shits.
+* A lot of people contributed to python boot camp and now 32 people have T-shirts.

 +++